ricardohsmello/microprofile-thorntail/README.md

 This is an example of microservices using java.

-We have an distributed architecture in some services, where exists a service layer that invoke others two microservice, such spring boot and microprofile service.
-Thats services, call backend api as you can see in image below:
+We have an distributed architecture in some services, where exists a service layer that invoke others two microservices, such spring boot and microprofile service.
+These microservices call backend api as you can see in image below:

 ![Quick Start architecture for ricardohsmello/microservices](https://imagizer.imageshack.com/v2/752x452q90/r/923/4wtnFL.png)